David Maslanka: Works

 Many of Maslanka's compositions for winds and percussion have become established pieces in band repertoire.
-Among these pieces are A Child's Garden of Dreams, Rollo Takes a Walk, Hymn for World Peace, numerous concertos featuring a wide variety of solo instruments, including euphonium, flute, piano, marimba, alto saxophone, and (most recently) trombone.
+Among these pieces are A Child's Garden of Dreams, Rollo Takes a Walk, Hymn for World Peace, numerous concertos featuring a wide variety of solo instruments, including euphonium, flute, piano, marimba, alto saxophone, and trombone.
 Maslanka's second and fourth symphonies have become particularly popular wind literature.
-His works for percussion include Montana Music: Three Dances for Percussion, Variations of 'Lost Love, My Lady White, Arcadia II: Concerto for Marimba and Percussion Ensemble, and Crown of Thorns.
+His works for percussion include Montana Music: Three Dances for Percussion, Variations on 'Lost Love, My Lady White, Arcadia II: Concerto for Marimba and Percussion Ensemble, and Crown of Thorns.
 Maslanka also wrote a complete Mass for full choir, soprano, and baritone solo, with accompaniment by full symphonic band.
-Having spent his childhood in the New England area, several of Maslanka's compositions were influenced by his close relationship with the ocean.
+Several of Maslanka’s compositions were influenced by his close relationship with the ocean, having spent his childhood on the coast of New England.
 Sea Dreams, for example, as well as the second movement of his second symphony, reference large bodies of water.
-Maslanka's works have been recorded and produced primarily by Albany Records, as well as Cambria Records, Crest, CRI, Klavier Music Productions, Mark, Novisse, St. Olaf, and Umass labels.
+He has also acknowledged the influence of his Polish heritage on his compositions.

-Most of his music was published by Carl Fischer.
-Maslanka acknowledged the influence of his Polish heritage on his compositions.
+Maslanka's works have been recorded and produced primarily by Albany Records and Carl Fischer, as well as Cambria Records, Crest, CRI, Klavier Music Productions, Mark, Novisse, St. Olaf, and Umass labels.